12.2 Common Disorders and Disabilities in Children and Adolescents

 Treatment for CD

 Starting treatment early for CD is important.
-For younger children, research indicates the most effective treatment is behavior therapy training for parents where a therapist helps the parent learn effective ways to strengthen the parent-child relationship and respond to the child’s behavior.
-For school-age children and teens, a combination of behavior therapy training that includes the child, the family, and the school is most effective.[49]
+Research indicates the most effective treatment for younger children is behavior therapy training for parents—a therapist helps parents strengthen their relationship with the child and manage behavior effectively.
+For school-age children and teens, a combination of behavior therapy training that includes the child, the family, and the school is most effective.[57]
 Read more about treatment in the “Psychological Therapies and Behavioral Interventions” section.

 Developmental Disabilities

 Developmental disabilities are a group of conditions with physical, learning, language, or behavioral impairments.
-These conditions begin during the developmental period, may impact day-to-day functioning, and usually last throughout a person’s lifetime.[50]
-Research indicates about 17% of children are diagnosed with a developmental disability such as blindness, hearing loss, learning disability, intellectual disability, stuttering, attention deficit hyperactivity disorder (ADHD), or autism spectrum disorder.[51]
+These conditions begin during the developmental period, may impact day-to-day functioning, and usually last throughout a person’s lifetime.[58]
+Research indicates about 17% of children are diagnosed with a developmental disability such as blindness, hearing loss, learning disability, intellectual disability, seepch and language impairment, attention deficit hyperactivity disorder (ADHD), or autism spectrum disorder.[59]

 Keep in mind that having a developmental disability does not mean the person is not healthy.
 Being healthy means staying well so one can lead a full, active life.[60]